shreshthtuli/Othello-game-on-ARMSim/README.md

 # Othello-game-on-ARMSim
-Othello game on ARM simulator by University of Victoria
+Othello game on ARM simulator by University of Victoria using Embest Board plugin